User Community Service Desk Downloads

 Discard task

-You cannot discard or delete a task if it contains a published draft.
+You cannot discard a task if it contains a published draft.
+See Publish task.

-You cannot discard or delete a task if it contains a published draft.
+You cannot delete a task if it contains a published draft.
+See Publish task.

-In some cases, the changes cannot be published.
-Usually, this is caused either by network connection issues or errors such as attempting to merge a group of records to different survivors in the same task.
+If changes cannot be published, the task status changes to Resolution failed.
+This typically happens due to network connection issues or errors such as attempting to merge a group of records to different survivors within the same task.

-In this state, you can delete or discard the task if you have special permissions.
+Alternatively, you can delete or discard the task in this status.

 Was this page useful?